 Imagine this scenario for a moment if you will.
-The sewer system is acting up again and this time it is not going to be a simple fix.
+The sewer system is acting up again and this time it’s not going to be a simple fix.
 You have been informed that the real problem lies buried in the ground.
 There is a large crack in the sewer line.
-Between the years of continuous use, the harsh ground conditions, the materials that the pipes were made with, and very nature of what the sewer system is designed to do it should come as no surprise.
+Between the years of continuous use, harsh ground conditions, the materials the pipes were made with and the very nature of what the sewer system is designed to do, it should come as no surprise.
 Yet it does.
-Nobody likes to hear bad news, especially if it is going to cost a lot of money to solve the problem.
+No one likes to hear bad news, especially if it is going to cost a lot of money to correct the problem.

-Unfortunately if you own a property that was built before the mid 1970’s than chances are high that this scenario will turn into an actual nightmare.
-The thing of it is if you are informed and prepared ahead of time than the nightmare aspect can be reduced down to a bad dream or even a slight annoyance at best.
-You need to be aware of the fact that there is absolutely no need for plumbers to excavate trenches in order to repair or replace the sewer pipes that are buried underground.
+Unfortunately, if you own a property that was built before the mid 1970’s, chances are high that this scenario will turn into a nightmare.
+If you are informed and prepared ahead of time then the nightmare can be reduced to a bad dream or even a slight annoyance.
+You need to be aware that there is absolutely no need for plumbers to excavate trenches in order to repair or replace the sewer pipes that are buried underground.

-Those that still do are stuck in the past.
-New advances in the field of sewer repair do not call for the sewer pipes to be uncovered in order for the plumber to do his or her job.
-In fact they can be worked on without the plumbing technician ever actually touching them with their hands.
-If this sounds impossible you can be rest assured that it is not only possible it is the preferred approach by any cutting-edge company that specializes in trenchless sewer repair.
-The philosophy behind the tactic is why dig when you do not need to.
+Those who still do are stuck in the past.
+New advances in the field of sewer repair do not require sewer pipes to be uncovered in order for the plumber to do their job.
+In fact, they can be worked on without the plumbing technician actually touching them with their hands.
+If this sounds impossible you can rest assured that it is not only possible but the preferred method used by a cutting-edge company specializing in trenchless sewer repair.
+Our philosophy is, why dig when you don’t need to.

-It also brings up the following questions.
 Why rely on a method that has been used for far too long when there is something better?
 Why have your yard or grounds ruined when there is an easier solution.
 Why spend more money?
 Why have it take a lot more time?
-The answer to these questions may seem obvious, however if you are experiencing a sewer emergency and happen to contact a plumber that still uses the traditional excavation method than you can be easily convinced to have the problem fixed that way.
+The answer to these questions may seem obvious, however if you are experiencing a sewer emergency and happen to contact a plumber who still uses the traditional excavation method, you can be easily convinced to have the problem fixed that way.

-On that note, the very first thing that you should do when contacting a plumber is ask them if they use trenchless sewer repair methods.
-If the answer is no, do not go any further.
+On that note, the very first thing you should do when contacting a plumber is ask them if they use trenchless sewer repair methods.
+If the answer is no, don’t go any further.
 There are absolutely zero benefits to the traditional excavation method.
 This is so important that it bears repeating.
 There are absolutely zero benefits to the traditional excavation method.
-On the other hand trenchless sewer repair costs roughly half the price and can take as little as one day to complete verses multiple weeks.
+Trenchless sewer repair costs roughly half the price and can take as little as one day to complete verses multiple weeks.
 Trenchless sewer repair will last anywhere from fifty to one hundred years or longer.